-- Equity: While the importance of addressing equity in the planning processes is not new, it is an area of emphasis that has continued to grow since the adoption of the previous LRTP.
-In January 2019, Albemarle County passed the Resolution in Support of an Equitable and Inclusive Community, reinforcing a public commitment to enhance all its citizens' wellbeing and quality of life.
+➤ Equity: While the importance of addressing equity in the planning processes is not new, it is an area of emphasis that has continued to grow since the adoption of the previous LRTP.
+In January 2019, Albemarle County passed the Resolution in Support of an Equitable and Inclusive Community, reinforcing a public commitment to enhance all its citizens' well-being and quality of life.
 Similarly, the City of Charlottesville formed an Advisory Committee on Organizational Equity in 2019.
-Planning, infrastructure, and neighborhood outreach & engagement were identified as focus areas for the City's racial equity and diversity & inclusion efforts. - Quality of Life: Ultimately, the transportation system's purpose is to facilitate the movement of people and goods for their benefit.
+Planning, infrastructure, and neighborhood outreach & engagement were identified as focus areas for the City's racial equity and diversity & inclusion efforts.
+National priorities further bolster the identification of equity as an essential local priority.
+One of President Biden's early acts of his presidency was to sign Executive Order 14008, establishing the Justice40 Initiative.
+The initiative commits to direct 40 percent of new Federal program investments to disadvantaged communities.
+In late 2021, the Federal Transit Administration and Federal Highway Administration provided a notice of updated Planning Emphasis Areas identifying joint agency priorities emphasizing the vital role of MPOs in supporting these federal investment goals.

+- Quality of Life: Ultimately, the transportation system's purpose is to facilitate the movement of people and goods for their benefit.
 It connects people to the people, places, and things they need, love, and care about.
-Therefore, any evaluation of the transportation system needs to focus on improving the quality of life for those who rely on it as a primary consideration. - Climate Action: Climate action has become an increasingly high priority for the Charlottesville-Albemarle region.
+Therefore, any evaluation of the transportation system needs to focus on improving the quality of life for those who rely on it as a primary consideration. - ➤ Climate Action: Climate action and environmental justice have become increasingly high priority for the Charlottesville-Albemarle region.
 Since the 2019 Long-Range Transportation Plan was completed, Albemarle County and the City of Charlottesville completed Climate Action Plans.
 Both plans independently identified a goal of reducing greenhouse gas (GHG) emissions by 45% from their identified base year by the year 2030 and achieving net zero emissions by 2050.
 Albemarle County used the base year of 2008 and determined that the transportation sector was responsible for 48% of the total GHG emissions within the county; the City of Charlottesville determined that the transportation sector was responsible for 39% of the GHG emissions in the city in 2019.
+As part of the MPO's commitment to environmental justice, staff referred to the EPA's most recent EJScreen community reports for Charlottesville and Albemarle County (included in Appendix C) when considering priority projects.